redeyes/redeyes/README.md

 At this point, you can probably imagine what our parser combinators are going to look like.

-Here's a super simplified version that hints at the direction:
+Here's a super greatly version that hints at the direction:

 ```scala
 sealed trait Parser[A]